ahany/behavioral-cloning/README.md

 No test dataset was used and instead the model was directly tested in the simulator's autonomous mode.

+The number of epochs was decided by experimenting and testing on the simulator.
+Surprisingly I found the best behaviour to be when the model was trained only for 5 epochs.
+Increasing the number of epochs had a negative impact on the model performance.

+The validation error in this project was not a signficant measure of model performance and accordingly implementing early stopping based on validation loss was not relevant in this project.

 ### Results

 The car manages to drive well on both tracks mostly in the center of the lane although track 2 was never seen by the model in the training or validation phase.